akinmolaomotlani/Portfolio-setup-and-mobile-first/README.md

 To get a local copy up and running, follow these steps.

-1. cloning the repo
+1. cloning the repo (https://github.com/akinmolaomotlani/ Portfolio-setup-and-mobile-first)
-2. Install (Install project dependencies)
+2. Install (Install project dependencies on a created folder to access the mobile-setup file on the repo)
-3. and Usage (Open with live server).
+3. and Usage (Open with live server on the vs-code).

 ### Prerequisites